Ankylosaurus: A Tank-like Herbivore With a Killer Club Tail

 Ankylosaur Could Smell Prey and Predators

-Ankylosaurs had a complex nasal system which included a large cavity volume for the region of the brain that handles the olfactory sense (sense of smell).
-A 2011 study in the Journal of Anatomy suggested that ankylosaurs may have had a highly developed sense of smell in order to find food and to avoid predators.
+Ankylosaurs had a complex nasal system which included a large cavity volume for the olfactory region of the brain that handles sense of smell.
+A 2011 study in the Journal of Anatomy suggested that ankylosaurs may have had a highly developed sense of smell in order to find food and to avoid other dinosaurs.

 We do not know whether or not ankylosaurs were social as adults, whether they moved in herds.
 According to Sues there's simply no evidence one way or the other, though he said that a group of very young ankylosaurs were discovered in the Gobi Desert.